-Generally, GCOM-C1 algorithms will be developed through the following procedures, as shown in Figure 2: (1) definition of products; (2) construction of fundamental database; (3) development of algorithm theory; (4) coding of radiative transfer (algorithm theory); and (5) implementation, testing, and optimization of the JAXA operation system.
+Generally, GCOM-C algorithms will be developed through the following procedures, as shown in Figure 2: (1) definition of products; (2) construction of fundamental database; (3) development of algorithm theory; (4) coding of radiative transfer (algorithm theory); and (5) implementation, testing, and optimization of the JAXA operation system.
 This RA mainly covers procedures (2), (4), and (5) and may include (1) and (3) for research products and new product proposals.
-In particular, this RA seeks proposals for implementation and improvement of steady algorithm processing, expansion of the fundamental database from (2), and newly defined products and applications that contribute to the GCOM-C1 mission objectives.
+In particular, this RA seeks proposals for implementation and improvement of steady algorithm processing, expansion of the fundamental database from (2), and newly defined products and applications that contribute to the GCOM-C mission objectives.

-To directly succeed the results of research and development from previous the RA (FY 2009-2012), past algorithm PIs are encouraged to continue their researches, and the results of current algorithm development will be considered in this RA selection as well as their submitted proposals; Table 3 shows the PI in charge for current RA.
+To directly succeed the results of research and development from previous the RA (FY 2013-2015), past algorithm PIs are encouraged to continue their researches, and the yearly evaluation results will be considered in this RA selection as well as their submitted proposals; Table 3 shows the PI in charge for current RA.

 As shown in Figure 2, selected PIs will collaborate with JAXA to develop algorithms, implement their codes, validate the output products, and update the algorithm and algorithm theoretical basis documents.
-Details on currently defined products and expected research issues are listed in section 2.3.
+Details on currently defined standard and research products and expected research themes are listed in section 2.3.

-Appendix C, Table 7 lists geophysical parameters to be produced as standard and research products of the GCOM-C1 mission; their accuracy targetss are defined as the mission success criteria.
-These accuracies were defined through consultation with users, including the GCOM advisory committee and the SGLI working group, on the basis of ADEOS-II/GLI experiences.
+APPENDIX C, Table 7 lists geophysical parameters to be produced as standard and research products of the GCOM-C mission; their accuracy targets are defined as the mission success criteria.
+These accuracies were defined through consultation with users, including the GCOM advisory committee and the SGLI working group, on the basis of experiences of application of existing satellites.
 The "release threshold accuracy" is defined as the minimum accuracy for the first data release; "standard accuracy" is defined as valuable and standard-level accuracy; and "target accuracy" includes numerous challenges in improving algorithm performance and calibration accuracy and is to be achieved on a research basis.
-Algorithms accepted in this research area will produce products that meet the requirements listed in Appendix C, Table 7 in the operational phase of the GCOM-C1 mission.
+Algorithms accepted in this research area will produce products that meet the requirements listed in APPENDIX C, Table 7 in the operational phase of the GCOM-C mission.

-Standard algorithms will produce products that meet requirements in the operational phase of the GCOM-C1 mission: one year after the launch for release criteria and five years after launch for standard and target accuracy.
-Thus, proposals require clarification of methodology and prospects for validation of accuracy.
+Standard algorithms will produce products that meet requirements in the operational phase of the GCOM-C mission: one year after the launch for release criteria and five years after launch for standard and target accuracy.
+Thus, the proposals of algorithms are required to include strategies for algorithm improvement in cooperation with validation activities.

-Applicants may propose a new algorithm, categorized as a type of research algorithm, that produces a standard product at a higher quality than that of a standard algorithm developed in the previous RA.
+Applicants may propose a new algorithm, categorized as a type of research algorithm that produces a standard product at a higher quality than that of a standard algorithm developed in the previous RA.
 Through comparative validation of performance, the new algorithm may become the new standard algorithm at the point of product revision.
 Therefore, research should meet the requirements of target accuracy.
-Performances other than accuracy are expected to be at the same level as existing standard algorithms.
+Their performances (accuracy, processing speed etc.) are expected to be at the same level as existing standard algorithms.